Luisito3107/Gunther/README.md

       ],
       "MONGODB_URI": "Your MongoDB URI, can be empty", "LYRICS_ENGINE": "There are 3 options: ksoft, genius or google.
-Google doesn't need any API key", "KSOFT_API_KEY": "your KSoft API key, can be empty depending on your engine choice.", "GENIUS_API_KEY": "your Genius API key, can be empty depending on your engine choice.", "NODES": [
+Google doesn't need any API key", "GENIUS_ACCESS_TOKEN": "your Genius API Access Token, can be empty depending on your engine choice.", "KSOFT_API_KEY": "your KSoft API key, can be empty depending on your engine choice.", "NODES": [
         {
           "HOST": "localhost",